microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-exportresult.md

 ## Examples

-### Example 1 : Export results which include items with search hits only, exclude partially indexed itmes, with no additional options selected, emails as .pst files for each mailbox
+### Example 1 : Export results, which include items with search hits only, exclude partially indexed itmes, with no additional options selected, emails as .pst files for each mailbox

 #### Request